What are Kandi bracelets?

 What exactly is Kandi?

 Kandi are bracelets people trade at EDM shows and festivals.
 It is most common in the U.S.A. and the practice has been around for decades.
-The bracelets are commonly made out of plastic Pony beads on a stretchy elastic band, usually with a phrase added in square letter beads.
-While most Kandi bracelets are simple one strand pieces, they can get quite complex.
+The bracelets are commonly made out of plastic Pony beads on a stretchy elastic band, usually with a phrase added with letter beads.
+While most Kandi bracelets are simple one strand pieces - "singles", they can get quite complex.
 3D multi strand bracelets are called cuffs.
+Some even have lights, slinky cuffs, and rotating layers!

 How do I get Kandi?

+The best way to get Kandi is to make some first!
+If you show up to a rave with Kandi on your arm, at some point someone will notice and want to trade!
 Most people trade kandi when they have a positive experience with someone at a festival.
 Maybe you danced together, talked about your favorite DJ, appreciated their totem or outfit.
-If you had a good interaction with someone, chat with them and ask if they want to trade!
+If you had a good interaction with someone, ask if they want to trade!
 People often choose to give a bracelet that represents the "vibe" of the person they are trading with.

 What is the PLUR / Kandi Trade handshake?